 Time for a spot of sightseeing in Hollywood, where Carter enthusiastically (“Just like home?”) takes Lee to see John Wayne’s footprints in the forecourt of TLC Chinese Theatre, more familiar as Grauman's Chinese Theatre, 6925 Hollywood Boulevard.

 And of course, the Hollywood tour, where Lee leaps from the open-top bus, to dangle from the street sign at Hollywood and Vine.
 There’s a three-way stand-off with a cab driver a couple of blocks north at Argyle and Vine.

 The carpark, in which Carter eventually realises Lee can speak English, is in front of the Hollywood Jazz 1945-1972 mural on the south side of the Capitol Records Tower on Vine Street.
 Dating from 1990 and now fast fading, the line up of jazz greats includes Chet Baker, Charlie Parker, Tito Puente, Miles Davis, Ella Fitzgerald, Nat King Cole, Billie Holiday, and Duke Ellington.

 Carter pretends not to recognize his cousin while quizzing the guys in the back room of a rather scuzzy pool hall.
 The ‘Azteca’ has gone, but stood at 1370 West 24th Street at South Vermont Avenue, southwest of downtown Trivia fans will no doubt like to know that this is the same street, but about a mile east, as the Witwicky family house from Transformers.

-The villains’ base has to be Chinatown, and turns out to be above the still-thriving Foo Chow Restaurant, 949 North Hill Street at Gin Ling Way.
-The painted sign proclaiming ‘Rush Hour was shot here’ finally seems to have gone, though.
+The villains’ base has to be Chinatown, and turns out to be above the still-thriving Foo Chow Restaurant, 949 North Hill Street at Gin Ling Way, which still bears its sign proclaiming ‘Rush Hour was shot here’.